filip-szczepankiewicz/safe_pns_prediction/readme.md

 ### Example figure
 ![Example of predicted PNS in arbitrary gradient waveform.](safe_example_figure.jpg)

-The example gradient waveform yields spherical diffusion encoding, and taken by itself (ignoring the imaging gradients and the readout) it causes approximately 80% of the allowed PNS.
-Therefore, this waveform should be usable with respect to the PNS.
+The example gradient waveform yields spherical diffusion encoding, and taken by itself (ignoring the imaging gradients and the readout) it causes approximately 80% of the allowed PNS, i.e. we predict that this waveform does not exceed the PNS limit.
+However, it should be analyzed together with the EPI waveform to detect potential interactions between the two.

 ### Related resources can be found at the [FWF sequence GIT repository](https://github.com/filip-szczepankiewicz/fwf_seq_resources)